step-by-step-tutorial/springboot-tutorial/messaging-apache-artemis-mq/README.md

 }
 ```

-Use `embedded-artemis` for active profile.
+Use `embedded-artemis` as active profile.

 ```java